Yasai15124/Fujitsu-WH77-Hackintosh/README.md

 - Monterey EFI is using iMac14,1(using -no_compat_check)
 - Sonoma EFI is using MacPro7,1
 ### Not Currently Working or many bugs?
+- Microphone(This will be fixed in the next update)
 - AirDrop(No Support on Airportitlwm
 - Touchscreen
 - Brightness key(Use function keys instead.)
-- SD Card Reader(The reader is recognized but the SD card is not.)
+- SD Card Reader(This will be fixed in the next update)
 ### How To Use?
 - For Monterey, use Monterey.zip
 - For Ventura and Sonoma, use Sonoma.zip